kenansultanic/blogger-site-rest-api/README.md

 # Blog site REST API

 A REST API that can be used for a simple blogging platform.
 Created using Node.js and Express.js.\
-Uses a Cloud based PostgreSQL database hosted on [ElephantSQL](https://www.elephantsql.com/), no further database configuration is required.\
+Uses a Cloud based PostgreSQL database hosted on [ElephantSQL](https://www.elephantsql.com/), no further database configuration is required.

 To install all the necessary dependencties run **npm install** in the root project directory

 ## Available scripts

-In this project directory, you can run:
+In this project directory you can run:

 ### `npm start`